|

 ― The Mafia.
 Global system of extortion.

 ― Fuerzas Armadas Revolucionarias de Colombia.
-Controls much of what is recognized as Colombia, and has just forced the resignation of more than a
+Has controlled much of what is recognized as Colombia, and has forced the resignation of more than a hundred officials.
+Had recently a force of 17000 guerrilleros, but is currently losing strength rapidly and negotiating an end to the conflict bith Colombia-Bogotá.

 ― Autodefensas Unidas de Colombia.
-A rightist paramilitary army of 10000 which may be in part demobilizing, though its Bloque Metro faction is resisting.
+A rightist paramilitary army of 10000 which may be in part demobilizing, though its Bloque Metro faction is resisting, and in part it is simply reorganizing.

 ― Ejército de Liberación Nacional, Colombia.
 A smaller band of guerrilleros, but also controlling land and terrorizing the populace.